raganwald/braythwayt.com/_posts/2015-01-16-write-for-yourself-rewrite-for-others.md

 That matters.
 Better delivery communicates the idea better.
 That means the audience benefits.
 Audiences win when speakers are great performers.
 By performing more, I'd be a better speaker.
 By iterating over the same talk multiple times, I'd give better talks.

-To me, giving the same talk multiple times is like "rewriting."
-Fixing bugs, moving things around, dropping inessentials.
+To me, giving the same talk multiple times is like "rewriting."[^3] Fixing bugs, moving things around, dropping inessentials.
 Rewriting makes writing better.
 In the case of talks, it makes performance better.
 Rewriting is a massive win for audiences.

+[^3]: In software, people often use the word "rewriting" to refer to a complete rewrite of an entire system.
+But fo course, it can also refer to rewriting something as small as a single line of code.
+Or refactoring some code ("I rewrote the way we handle fubars to use the Observer pattern").
+In this essay, I am using the word in a broad sense, encompassing revisions, tweaks, refactorings, bug fixings, anything that involves writing some or all of something again.

 *I rewrite for others.*